 What does blockchain bring to the table in terms of value-add?

 The benefits of blockchain include the ability to make micropayments at extremely low cost via efficient payment methods.
 The second dimension to create a system is getting the incentives right.
-Our DTX token is used for microtransactions, and then there’s an ability to guarantee the quality of a data and this is tied to incentives.
+Our DTX token is used for microtransactions, then, there’s an ability to guarantee the quality of data which is tied to incentives.
 Data providers stake tokens behind the quality of the data when they put their data on the platform.
 There is a monetary incentive that has a similar function to a reputation system.
 This is know as a Token Curated Registry (TCR).

 How do you see this market evolving?